 Calmed production can be achieved on the one hand via a model mix that achieves leveling and smoothing in a mixed production environment.
 In doing so, the EPEI principle increases efficiency in production by avoiding waiting times.
 Reason: Buffers to cushion discontinuities, which are necessary to react to fluctuations in production and demand, are significantly reduced.
 The other adjusting screw is the time interval of production.
 It is influenced to a large extent by the batch size.
 This means that the larger the lot, the larger the interval, which is why EPEI is also a key figure for the flexibility of a production line, because the ultimate goal is high flexibility and thus a small time interval.
 The methodology of EPEI can thus be seen as a tool to achieve the smallest possible lot size, the smaller the EPEI, the lower the lead times.

 EPEI basic idea was taken over by CONSILIO into a sequencing heuristic, which is transparent and comprehensible.
-That is, the scheduling result should not be based on any complicated optimization, but should be able to be influenced by simple customizing according to the LEAN view.
+That is, the scheduling result should not be based on any complicated optimization, but should be able to be influenced by simple configuration according to the LEAN view.
 This makes it easy for the planner to understand why a certain scheduling sequence was implemented.

 Planners can define the relevant EPEI parameters for scheduling via a control table: